 Tax and Financial Problems

-Virtually all business transactions and operations involve a federal or state tax of some kind.
+Virtually all business transactions and operations in Denver, CO involve a federal or state tax of some kind.
 Even attentive business owners can find themselves dealing with a notice from the Internal Revenue Service or the State of Colorado regarding unpaid taxes and penalties.
 Unless the notice is dealt with successfully, the business eventually will have to deal with the personalized attention of a Revenue Officer from the Internal Revenue Service or a Colorado state agency.
 We can help if you are in need of a payroll tax lawyer or are experiencing IRS tax problems or financial issues.